How to Make Any Headache Go Away

 How it feels: Throbbing pain accompanied by nausea, vomiting or sensitivity to light and sound.
 About one-third of people will experience a "classic aura," according to board-certified physician Jeffrey Lazarus, MD, FAAP.
 This is like a warning signal -- a flash of light, dizziness or nausea -- that occurs anywhere from 10 to 30 minutes before the headache pain.

 Headache cause: Your blood vessels are constricting and dilating.
 As your nerve endings stretch, pain chemicals are released, giving you that hit-by-a-train migraine you dread.

-For quick relief, build yourself a migraine panic room -- a dark, quiet place where you can relax and give yourself a break from pain-causing stimuli.
+Shortcut to migraine relief: To get rid of a migraine fast, build yourself a migraine panic room -- a dark, quiet place where you can relax and give yourself a break from pain-causing stimuli.
 "Unfortunately, over-the-counter medications like ibuprofen can often lead to rebound headaches when you suffer from chronic migraines," says Dr. Lazarus.
 "If you're taking the medication too often and you stop taking it, you'll just be stuck with another headache."